This article has been updated to incorporate new information about the existence of footage of Christine Chubbuck's suicide.

 In a bizarre coincidence, this year's Sundance slate included two different movies — one documentary, the other narrative — about a grisly footnote in the history of American broadcasting: the on-air suicide of 29-year-old Florida morning-show host Christine Chubbuck, who shot herself in the head during a live broadcast in 1974.
 At the time of her death, Chubbuck was not by any means a well-known newscaster, so for decades afterward, her legacy — inasmuch as she had one — became defined entirely by her final act.

 Many people have attempted to track down a video of Chubbuck’s final moments; all of them, it seems, have come up empty-handed.
 There are those who claim they’ve seen it, but they can offer no proof other than hazy memories of an era before streaming video.
 Its scarcity makes it an object of fascination and obsession for those who learn about Chubbuck, and the release of the two Sundance movies is sure to only make it more coveted.
-In a twisted bit of irony, much of Chubbuck's legacy is now that footage of her public suicide has become one of the most mysterious and sought-after pieces of film in the world.
+In a twisted bit of irony, much of Chubbuck's importance rests in the fact that footage of her public suicide has become one of the most mysterious and sought-after pieces of film in the world.

 “It's very much seen as a Holy Grail,” says Daniel Wilson, head of the Lost Media Wiki, an encyclopedia of hard-to-find documents and recordings.
 “I'm really on the fence as to whether I think the tape will ever be found.”